bqminh/bqminh.github.io/people/demotte/index.md

 #### Biography

-Nhan Trong Ly received his Bachelor of Engineering in Computer Networks and Communications, and his Master degree in Computer Science from the University of Information Technology (UIT) – [Vietnam National University-HoChiMinh City](https://vnuhcm.edu.vn) in 2016 and 2019 respectively.
+Piyumal Demotte received his Bachelor of Science of Engineering in Computer Science and Engineering from the University of Moratuwa – [University of Moratuwa,Sri Lanka](https://uom.lk/) in 2021.
 He is currently a PhD student at the Australian National University (ANU).

 #### Research Interests

-His research interests span both Computer Science and Bioinformatics, consisting of distributed computing, parallel algorithms, big data, and phylogenetic inference.
-He is now focusing on developing new effective methods for phylogenetic inference to deal with challenges from big biological data sets.
+His research interests mainly focus on Computer Science and Bioinformatics, consisting of Algorithms, Deep learning, Natural language processing, Computer vision, Big data, and phylogenetic inference.
+He is now focusing on developing deep learning techniques for phylogenetic inference with massively available genomic data.

 #### Awards and Honours

-* 2022: ANU University Research Scholarship (covers living stipends) & ANU HDR Fee Remission Merit Scholarship (provides tuition fees) in 2020.
+* 2022: Australian Government Research Training Program International Scholarship (covers living stipends) & Australian Government Research Training Program International Fee-Offset Scholarship (provides tuition fees).
+* 2023: ARC Training Center for Future Crops Development Scholarship.

+### Reviewer

+Currently work as a reviewer for the Multimedia Tools and Applications - [Multimedia Tools and Applications](https://www.springer.com/journal/11042)